NASA wowed with Mars landing, but InSight's just getting started

 Originally published Nov.
 26 at 4:15 p.m.
 PT.

-Updated Nov.
+Update, Nov.
 27 at 6:56 a.m.
-PT: Added NASA's confirmation that InSight's solar panels are open and operating.
+PT: Adds NASA confirmation that solar panels are open and operating.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.